Tashkent Uzbekistan Travel Guide

 Waste management systems exist in Tashkent, but recycling infrastructure is developing.
 Tourists are encouraged to minimize waste and use reusable items.

 Water scarcity is a regional issue in Central Asia.
-Conserve water during your stay to support conservation efforts.
+Be mindful of your water usage during your stay to aid in conservation.

 Engage respectfully with local traditions and heritage.